 the people, who hated people.

-strong personality who really knew how to fascinate people, in a good sense of
+He was a strong personality who really knew how to fascinate people, in

-that word.
+a good sense of that word.
 An amazing personality.”

 Tony Pike, owner of a hotel on Ibiza, where Freddie